 For a relaxed, sit-down wine tasting experience: For a more relaxed approach to wine tasting, there are a few great options.
 Wine Bar George by George Miliotes, Master Sommelier, is located in Disney Springs and offers more than 140 wines all available by the glass, bottle…and the ounce!
 The setting is gorgeous and the full food menu is delicious.
 I haven’t been here as often as I’d like because it’s a bit far from where I live, but I’ve been extremely impressed every time I have been.
 Sixty Vines is a restaurant that offers 60 wines available on tap in 2.5 oz., 5 oz., or 8 oz. pours, or also available by the bottle.
 You can enjoy this experience at their expansive wraparound bar or from your table with recommendations provided by your bartender or server.
 For a proper wine tasting flight, Quantum Leap Winery is a local urban winery that takes a reinvented, environmentally conscious approach to the wine business model.
 Check out their fascinating story and vision here.
 Their staff are extremely knowledgable and engaging, and they also offer tours.

-For a cozy casual neighborhood wine bar: Digress Wine is a newer discovery for me – a hidden gem in the College Park neighborhood.
+For a cozy casual neighborhood wine bar: Digress Wine is a hidden gem in the College Park neighborhood.
 It’s a wine bar and shop with indoor and outdoor seating, special events, a food truck, and even a wine club membership.
 I’m excited to spend more time there!
+In Winter Park’s Hannibal Square, I highly recommend Vinia Wine & Kitchen.
+Fabio is super knowledgable about all the wines he serves and is a true delight.
+His Fabio’s Table pre-fixe dinners are a must!

 For a wine shop that has really impressed me: Tim’s Wine Market has been a local favorite since I moved to Orlando.
 They have a specially curated selection of wines with weekly tastings, special events, and a very friendly and knowledgable staff.
 I love their wine club membership because it includes a thorough write-up from Tim with food pairings, recipes, tasting notes, and stories from his time visiting the winery and meeting those who own it.
 I also love their Crazy Case Sales and Adventure Boxes because they’re such good deals!
 Tim’s has three other locations in Windermere, Lake Mary, and St. Johns.

 For our favorite craft brewery ever: Let’s be honest…there is no where in Orlando we have gone more frequently than Ten10 Brewing Company.
 It is our #1 spot for good reason – every beer is so damn good!
 We also happen to love the owners and all the staff.
 It’s the craft brewery that got me into beer, and that made me appreciate IPAs, sours and even stouts.
 Plus, they switch up the menu fairly often (while also keeping some of the classics on tap too) so it never gets boring.
-It’s worth noting they also have a white wine, red wine and a cider from neighboring Quantum Leap Winery.
+It’s worth noting they also have canned vodka sodas, and a white wine, red wine and a cider from neighboring Quantum Leap Winery for those who don’t drink beer.

 For a rotating craft beer menu in Mills 50: Unlike Ten10 who makes their own beer, The Thirsty Topher offers a rotating variety of Florida-made craft beers from other breweries.
 I love that I can always find something interesting on the scrolling menu, or discover a Florida brewery I’ve never heard of.
 We particularly love grabbing a beer here when Tate’s working, or on our way to or from Ivanhoe Row.
 For anyone who doesn’t like beer, they also have a limited selection of sangria, wine and seltzers.